 When will the content and improvements be released?
 There is no more detailed information on this.
 If you follow the visual design of the roadmap for Cyberpunk 2077, at least one DLC is probably planned for the first third of the year, the console update, on the other hand, is expected to appear in the last third of the year or even the fourth quarter.
 CD Projekt Red does not name specific dates, but fans would probably have wished for this after all the chaos surrounding the console release, which was completely different from the PC release.

-The loudest message this vague roadmap gives: "We'll keep improving and updating the game all year round."
+The loudest message this vague roadmap mentions: "We'll be improving and updating the game throughout the year."
 Is that a good thing?
 That depends on what exactly is meant by "Multiple Updates & Improvements".
-It is not likely, but theoretically possible, that serious errors will take so much time to correct that they can be eliminated by the end of the year.
+Although it is unlikely, it is theoretically possible that serious errors will take so much time to correct that they will take until the end of the year to be corrected.
 On the other hand, CD Projekt Red could actually refer to innovations and gameplay improvements that fans are actually excited about.
-If you look very closely, you will see that the timeline does not break at the end of 2021 - so it will continue in 2022 - which is of course no surprise.
+If you look very closely, you will see that the timeline does not break off at the end of 2021 - so it will continue in 2022 - which of course is not a surprise.

 It has become part of the system that developers nowadays be careful about specific deadlines.
 Games are becoming more complex, hardware more powerful and more components, fans more demanding - this is reflected in the pre- and post-development time.
 It takes time to get a title where it belongs.
 In other words: Subsequent submission of updates and patches is a constant process that usually accompanies a video game for months or even years after its release.
 If you do not mention dates, you take some of the pressure off the developers to publish - which is good.
 On the other hand, the uncertainty factor increases for gamers, as does the question: When should you actually buy a game if it is not foreseeable when important content may be published?